 Some Shortcomings of Secret Hash Atomic Swaps

-Although they are a remarkable breakthrough in the space of decentralized exchange technologies, and as such are outside the scope of government regulations and KYC requirements, "secret hash" atomic swaps are not perfect: these atomic swap transactions, and thus, their associated data as well, take place on-chain, which has privacy implications that are particularly relevant to BasicSwap.
+Although they are a remarkable breakthrough in the space of decentralized exchange technologies, "secret hash" atomic swaps are not perfect: these atomic swap transactions, and thus, their associated data as well, take place on-chain, which has privacy implications that are particularly relevant to BasicSwap.

-Whenever a swap occurs, an identical hashed value will appear on both blockchains within a few blocks of each other — meaning that anyone involved in even moderately sophisticated analysis of the two chains can easily link the coins involved in the swap, by finding identical hashes in blocks close to each other, timestamp-wise.
+Whenever a swap occurs, an identical hashed value will appear on both blockchains within a few blocks of each other — meaning that any moderately sophisticated passive observer of the two chains can easily link the coins involved in the swap, by finding identical hashes in blocks close to each other, timestamp-wise.
 When the coins are tracked across chains, the provenance is easily established.
-Although there is no associated identity data revealed from such an analysis, it can potentially be trivial for third-party platforms or blockchain tracing firms to infer the identity of the participants involved, using some of the more streamlined blockchain tracing and investigative methodology currently available.
-This, of course, can be a deal breaker for particularly privacy-oriented users.
+Although there is no associated identity data revealed from such an analysis, it can potentially be trivial for third-parties to infer the identity of the participants involved.

 The Latest: Adaptor Signature (“Scriptless”) Atomic Swaps